 Successful packaging sells.
 Any company that invests millions of dollars in product development, consumer research, and marketing expects a return on that investment.
 The shelf is where that happens.

 Product packaging is an integral component of the shopping experience.
-For many people shopping/buying is as much or more an emotional experience as it is a function of picking up stuff they need.
+For many people shopping/buying is as much or more an emotional experience as it is a function of picking up what they need.
 With 80% of purchase decisions being made at shelf, the product’s presentation is the only form of marketing seen by 100% of the folks who reach for it and drop the product into their shopping cart.
 Advertising can’t claim that.
 As a marketer, no one is more sensitive and aware than you of the daunting task to create successful packaging in an over-crowded-with-abundant choice retail environment.